cristina-serban/parse-smtlib/README.md

 **Note:** The whole project was created and tested by a single person.
 I would be pleasantly surprised if it works perfectly on all your inputs.
 But if it does not or if you encounter problems, do not hesitate to contact me so I can fix the issues.

+## Required files ##
+**Important**: The well-sortedness checker needs to be able to find the files containing the definitions of theories and logics.
+Their default locations are `input/Theories` and `input/Logics`, relative to the project path.
+If you want to use a different working directory or simply change the location for the theories and logics, change the values of the `LOC_THEORIES` and `LOC_LOGICS` constants in `smtlib/util/global_settings.cpp` and rebuild the project.

 ## Building the project ##
 (1) Before building the project, make sure the files `parser/smtlib-bison-parser.y.c`, `parser/smtlib-bison-parser.y.h` and `parser/smtlib-flex-lexer.l.c` have been generated.